Suspension of Jimmy Kimmel Live!: Politicians and government officials

+In December 2025, Carr was questioned in congressional testimony for the first time about the suspension and his comments on The Benny Johnson Show before the Senate Commerce Committee.
+Carr was subsequently questioned about the suspension at a hearing of the Communications and Technology Subcommittee of the House Energy and Commerce Committee in January 2026.

 Trump administration

 "Great News for America: The ratings challenged Jimmy Kimmel Show is CANCELLED.
 Congratulations to ABC for finally having the courage to do what had to be done.
 Kimmel has ZERO talent, and worse ratings than even Colbert, if that's possible.
 That leaves Jimmy and Seth, two total losers, on Fake News NBC.
 Their ratings are also horrible.
 Do it NBC!!!"